About

 University of the Arts London, Central Saint Martins

-Graduating with a first-class Degree in Fine Art, I gained skills in workshops which as wood fabrication, casting and digital manipulation, as well as the skills to push my work to its limits through investigative lense.
+Graduating with a first-class Degree in Fine Art, I gained skills in workshops which as wood fabrication, casting and digital manipulation, as well as the skills to push my work to its limits through investigative lens.

 I was allocated space in the XD studio, XD meaning Extra Dimensional, which focused on the possibilities of not only ‘what does art mean?’ but also ‘what can art do?’ and ‘where can art be?’
 Questioning the rights and responsibilities of the artist concerning audiences and the environment.
 The studio is considered a laboratory where ideas for interventions in the practice of everyday life can be generated.